 - Envision the service desk.
 Now the enterprise service desk can be properly planned and staffed.
 What automation will there be?
 What will the assignment groups look like?
 How will tasks be categorized and assigned?
 What training is needed to broaden the horizons of experienced service desk personnel?

-Moving the service desk from the beginning to the end of the ESM initiative can help organizations answer so many of the questions they may otherwise have stumbled upon.
+Moving the enterprise service desk from the beginning to the end of the ESM initiative can help organizations answer so many of the questions they may otherwise have stumbled upon.
 After all, how can the desk learn to support the services of the enterprise if they’re not designed and defined first?
-That’s something we should all know from IT service management, and it’s precisely where our experience and understanding of supporting services comes into play.
+That’s something we should all know from ITSM, and it’s precisely where our experience and understanding of supporting services comes into play.